smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 Sounds good right?
 There is a catch, testing these methods is harder.
 You can't test them directly because they are now private.
-Instead you need to test them through the inputs/outputs on the other methods or their behaviours.
+Instead you need to test them indirectly through the inputs/outputs on the other methods or their behaviours.
 If the logic is really complicated you might want to pull it out into it's own classes and interfaces.

+In the example above we have separated actually sending the callback into a different class.
+This lets us test the two classes separately and better isolate the logic for sending callbacks.
+The private method is still useful and allows us to prepare the ``Payload``.
+The resulting helper classes look like this:

 {% highlight csharp %}
 internal interface ISender {
-    void SendCallback( Uri url );
+    void SendCallback( Uri url, Payload payload );
 }

 internal class Sender {
-    void SendCallback( Uri url ) { ... }
+    void SendCallback( Uri url, Payload payload ) { ... }
 }
 {% endhighlight %}

 This lets us keep the logic testable yet keeps the external API small.
 There are now more classes which might make the code more complicated.

+We intentionally keep these helper classes internal.
+While they are useful they have been created just for use within this assembly.
+Right now we don't think anyone else would want to send their callbacks the same way and otherwise it doesn't belong in the API.

 Inheritance: Template Class
 ===============================================================================